The Downside of Diversity?

 Yes, this type of work is uncomfortable and yes, the territory may be unfamiliar.
 The question is: Are we willing to live with that discomfort for a time in order to achieve healthy, whole communities – with parity for all?

 A Model to Consider

 Since 1990, the Diversity & Inclusion Initiative has worked with nearly 100 nonprofits on issues of diversity and inclusion.
 External evaluations have shown that in becoming more diverse, these organizations have become more effective in meeting their missions and serving their constituents.

 The program was initiated by a group of Greater Boston foundations in 1990 concerned that the area’s charitable organizations no longer reflected the constituents served.
-Now a program of Third Sector New England, we have learned together with our organizational partners that this work is arduous and challenging.
+Now a program of TSNE, we have learned together with our organizational partners that this work is arduous and challenging.